Looking Closely at the Growth Curve for Cisco Systems Inc. (CSCO)

 Is It Worth Investing in Cisco Systems Inc. (NASDAQ :CSCO) Right Now?

-Cisco Systems Inc. (NASDAQ:CSCO) scored a price-to-earnings ratio above its average ratio, recording 16.63 x from its present earnings ratio.
+Cisco Systems Inc. (NASDAQ:CSCO) scored a price-to-earnings ratio above its average ratio, recording 17.26 x from its present earnings ratio.
 Plus, the 36-month beta value for CSCO is at 0.90.
+Opinions of the stock are interesting as 12 analysts out of 27 who provided ratings for Cisco Systems Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 13 rated it as “hold,” and 0 as “sell.”

+The average price from analysts is $48.90, which is $5.45 above the current price.
 CSCO currently public float of 4.22B and currently shorts hold a 1.04% ratio of that float.
-Today, the average trading volume of CSCO was 24.87M shares.
+Today, the average trading volume of CSCO was 25.00M shares.

 CSCO’s Market Performance

-CSCO stocks went down by -1.04% for the week, with a monthly jump of 5.54% and a quarterly performance of -2.87%, while its annual performance rate touched -8.63%.
-The volatility ratio for the week stands at 1.95% while the volatility levels for the past 30 days are set at 2.24% for Cisco Systems Inc..
-The simple moving average for the period of the last 20 days is 6.72% for CSCO stocks with a simple moving average of -3.28% for the last 200 days.
+CSCO stocks went up by 2.86% for the week, with a monthly jump of 15.27% and a quarterly performance of 0.50%, while its annual performance rate touched -6.20%.
+The volatility ratio for the week stands at 1.57% while the volatility levels for the past 30 days are set at 2.17% for Cisco Systems Inc..
+The simple moving average for the period of the last 20 days is 9.02% for CSCO stocks with a simple moving average of 0.57% for the last 200 days.

 Analysts’ Opinion of CSCO